vmkxyz/vmk-xkb-layout/README.md

 * I think the Linux version should work no BSDs too, I don't have any experience with them tho.

 # Troubleshooting
+## System doesn't see the layout (e.g. using a GUI)
-If your system can't find the layout, try putting this into `/usr/share/X11/xkb/rules/evdev.xml` and then reboot:
+If your system can't find the layout, try putting this into `/usr/share/X11/xkb/rules/evdev.xml` and then reboot (I like putting it in between the Czech and the Danish layouts, just search for Danish, slightly above you should see </layout> followed by <layout> under it, pu the following in between those two):
 ````
     <layout>
       <configItem>
         <name>vmk</name>
         <!-- Keyboard indicator for vmk layouts -->
         <shortDescription>vmk</shortDescription>
-        <description>vmk Custom Layout</description>
+        <description>vmk</description>
         <languageList>
           <iso639Id>eng</iso639Id>
 	</languageList>